arinbasu/Convergence-of-design-and-analytical-thinking-in-research-methods/rcmact4o6s.md

 2. We must eliminate all forms of biases
 3. We must control for confounding variables

-Then, once we have established that this association is one of real association, we can apply the considerations that Austin
+Then, once we have established that this association is one of real association, we can apply the considerations that Austin B